Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 As you can see, one epic can create multiple user stories and features in the product backlog.
 As a product owner, you can adjust the backlog according to your team’s requirements and priorities.

 A product backlog makes sprint planning way easier.
-Because the to-do items are already defined in the backlog and, the best part is you can move them in the scrum board.
+Because the to-do items are already defined in the backlog and, the best part is you can move them to the scrum board.
 There are some differences available between sprint planning and backlog refinement, theses are:

 In Scrum, Product Backlog and Sprint Backlog are both part of the Scrum Artifacts.
 They aren’t enemies; they are friends!
 You can’t create a sprint backlog without the presence of a product backlog.
 Both are needed to show the items required to develop a product or complete a task that meets the “Done” condition in sprint planning.
 So, what are the differences between product backlog and sprint backlog?
 Well, the product backlog is a prioritized list of all the items or tasks that need to be completed to deliver a product or service.

 It is the only source of requirements for the development team for the work progress.
 An entire scrum team can work together to create the product backlog.
-But only the product owner is responsible for building, managing, and defining the backlog.
+However only the product owner is responsible for building, managing, and defining the backlog.
 On the other hand, the sprint backlog is the subset of the product backlog that contains the tasks or items the development team has agreed to complete during the next sprint.

 Also, the sprint backlog helps to estimate the effort needed to complete each task.
 During a sprint planning meeting, the team first reviews the product backlog and selects tasks that they’ll work on in the next sprint.
-And these tasks are then moved to the sprint backlog and become the focus of the team’s work for the next sprint.
+These tasks are then moved to the sprint backlog and become the focus of the team’s work for the next sprint.
 You can create a sprint backlog on a task board so that the entire scrum team can visualize which task they should work on.

 A product backlog is undoubtedly one of the most crucial tools for any organization working in an agile team.
 It helps your team to refine, organize, and define work that needs to be done to add value to your product.

 So, if you’re not using a product backlog yet, it’s time to start.
 By building a product backlog, you can easily streamline your work and align your team with one business goal.
 And if you don’t know where to start your product backlog creation journey, enroll in our expert coaching classes today.